Education

 the federal government quickly steps in to provide relief.

-While the prospect of a recession can be scary, investors need to remember that the real estate market always ebbs and flows.
+The prospect of a recession can be scary.
+Investors need to remember that the real estate market always ebbs and flows.
 Most cycles last around 10 years, give or take.
-We’re about 14-15 years out from the last true recession (the Global Financial Crisis) which means the U.S. is due for another.
+We’re about 14-15 years out from the last true recession (the Global Financial Crisis).
+The U.S. is due for another.
 Anyone who’s in the business long enough will experience multiple downturns.
 How people act during these periods will influence how likely they are to recover.

 Was this article helpful?